Kaoticz/Kotz.Utilities/Kotz.Extensions/README.md

     - AtLeast: Checks if the current collection contains at least the specified amount of elements and exits early if it does.
     - ContainsOne: Checks if the current collection contains at least one element of a given collection.
     - ContainsSubcollection: Checks if the current collection contains all elements of a given collection.
-    - ExceptBy: Gets the symmetric difference between two collections based on a key selector.
-    - IntersectBy: Gets the intersection between two collections based on a key selector.
     - NestedFill: Adds a sample object to the inner collections of a collection of collections until they all have the same length.
     - RandomElement: Gets a random element from the current collection.
     - ToConcurrentDictionary: Converts the current collection to a `ConcurrentDictionary<T, U>`.